eduNEXT/tutor-contrib-codejail/README.rst

 Custom Image
 ~~~~~~~~~~~~

-In most cases, you can work with the provided docker image for the release.
-However, you will need to re-build the docker image when:
+In most cases, you can work with the provided Docker image for the release.
+However, you will need to rebuild the Docker image when:

 .
 Additional requirements are included in the sandbox via ``CODEJAIL_EXTRA_PIP_REQUIREMENTS``.
 - A different version of Python is set for the sandbox environment via ``CODEJAIL_SANDBOX_PYTHON_VERSION``.